trustoverip/tswg-acdc-specification/spec/spec.md

 ## Transaction event log (TEL)

-The _Transaction Event Log_ (TEL) is a hash linked data structure of transactions that can be used to track state.
-A _Public Verifiable Credential Registry_ can be represented in several TELs to establish issuance or revocation state of a Verifiable Credential (VC).
-The KEL is used to establish control authority over the keys used to commit to the events of the TEL and sign the VC.
-The events of the TEL are used to establish the issuance or revocation state of the VCs issued by the controller of the identifier represented by the KEL.
-This document specifies a design for _public_ VCs only.
-The use of a hash digest of the VC contents as the identifier of that VC or an attribute in a TEL event allows for correlation of uses of the VC.
+A Transaction Event Log (TEL) is a hash linked sealed data structure of transactions that can be used to track transaction state.
+Events in the  TEL are sealed (anchored) in a KEL using seals.
+A seal includes the SAID of the transaction event.
+This seal, therefore, makes a cryptographically verifiable commitment to the transaction event by the controller of the KEL.
+Because key events in a KEL are non-repudiably signed by its controller, a transaction event seal provides a verifiable non-repudiable commitment to the transaction event by the KEL controller.
+This makes TELs bound to KELs securely attributable to the KEL controller.
+This provides extensibility to KEL semantics.
+Any number of transaction event types can be constructed for different applications that may be securely attributed but without complicating KEL semantics.

+Importantly, the process of sealing transaction events in a KEL binds the key state at the sealing (anchoring) key event to the transaction state.
+This enables one beneficial property of TELs, that is, the verifiability of transaction events in the TEL persists in spite of changes to key state.
+In other words, transaction events do not have to be reissued when the key state changes; they are still verifiable to the key state at the point of issuance.
+An example of a transaction state that benefits from this property is the issuance and revocation state of dynamically revocable ACDCs.
+In the case where a given Issuer (KEL/TEL controller) wishes to manage transaction state for multiple instances of a given ACDC type, a special type of TEL can be employed, which is a Registry of TELs for ACDC instances.

+Transaction state can be public or private depending on how the transaction events are structured.
+Similar disclosure mechanisms to those supported by ACDCs may be applied to transaction events.

 ### Public TEL (PTEL)